Indoor rainy days activities for preschoolers

 3: Marbled Shaving Cream Pies Activity

 One of the most exciting sensory indoor activities for preschoolers on rainy days is playing with shaving cream.
+If you haven’t tried it with your toddler yet, must try it because it turns a simple afternoon into a unique experience.

 Preschool child playing with marbled shaving cream pies indoors